Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Broadcom NetXtreme 57xx

-FakePCIID is specified above, the package includes a plugin for BCM57XX_as_BCM57765.
+FakePCIID is indicated above, the package includes a plugin for BCM57XX_as_BCM57765.

 IntelMausiEthernet